teuben/teunix/docs/astronomy-on-ubuntu.md

       sudo apt install astro-all

-which will consume about 2xx packages in 3GB.
+which will consume about 2xx packages in 3GB (now 5GB in U22??)
 This will get you everything and then some.
+Lots of python3 updates to your system, so this is useful.

 ### KERN